Northern short-tailed shrew: Description

 This shrew has a total length of 108 to 140 mm, of which 18 to 32 mm is tail; and weighs 15 to 30 g.
 The species exhibits slight sexual dimorphism in size, with the male being slightly larger than the female.
 The dorsal fur is thick and velvety, and can be black, brownish black, or silvery gray, with the ventral fur being a bit lighter and grayer.
 The shrew molts from a summer coat which is shorter and paler than the winter pelage in October and November, and back again sometime in February through July.
 The tail is quite short, amounting to less than 25% of the total length.
 The dental formula is I 3-3/1-1, C 1-1/1-1, P 3-3/1-1, M 3-3/3-3 = 16/16 = 32.
-Three well-developed scent glands are present, one on each side of the animal and one placed ventrally; the scent may be used for marking territories, though the shrew's sense of smell is thought to be poor.
+Three well-developed scent glands are present, one on each side of the animal and one ventral; the scent may be used for marking territories, though the shrew's sense of smell is thought to be poor.